PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Approach

-Here, higher-order terms from the Taylor expansion are incorporated into $R\Big(\frac{\lVert\vtheta\rVert_2^2}{\rho^2}, \frac{1}{n}\Big)$, which is related to weights norm and inversely related to the training data size $n$. \end{theorem} Theorem \ref{thm:grad} (proof is in \S \ref{sup:sec:proof_thm_grad}) outlines strategies for enhancing generalization.
-These involve regularizing weight norms and the largest eigenvalues in the Hessian matrix, and crucially, increasing data size $n$ and reducing the weight gradient norms.
-However, caution is needed to avoid excessive reduction, as this could impair network's representation capacity, yielding higher empirical and population loss.
+Theorem \ref{thm:grad} (proof in \S \ref{sup:sec:proof_thm_grad}) outlines strategies for enhancing generalization.
+They involve regularizing weight norms and the largest Hessian eigenvalues, and crucially, increasing data size $n$ and reducing the weight gradient norms (illustrated in Figure \ref{fig:theorems_intuitive}).
+However, excessive reduction should be avoided as it could impair network's representation capacity, yielding higher empirical and population loss.